ntua-cslep/cepheus_space_robot/README.md

 - Reboot the computer and voila, it worked.

+- TIP: in case apt-get upgrade the kernel you have to move the driven to the new folder or just do this process again

 ## Mouse's
 - In the launch file of the package modify the parameters of the mouse_odom node to correspond to the correct mouses like that: